nitianabhigyan/Writeups/Anthem writeup.md

 Disallow: /umbraco_client/
 </pre>

-Followed by a nice login page at : http://10.10.36.112/umbraco/#/login which asks 2 things:
+This is followed by a nice login page at : http://10.10.36.112/umbraco/#/login which asks for 2 things:
-1. Username with a placeholder saying: <quote>"Your Username is usually your email"</quote>
+1. Username with a placeholder saying: > "Your Username is usually your email"
 2. An obvious password field!

-Googling umbraco tells us that it is a CMS.
+Googling umbraco tells us that it is a **CMS**.

-Furthermore, <u>THOROUGHLY</u> inspecting the pages reveals a juicy detail: ""placeholder="Search...
-THM{G!T_G00D}" (present on all pages)
+Furthermore, <u>THOROUGHLY</u> inspecting the pages reveals  juicy details such as:
+> ""placeholder="Search...
+THM{---SNIPPED---}"

 Reading and inspecting the blogs closely reveals a couple of things:
 1. there are at least 2 authors:
 	a.
 Jane Doe
 	b.
 James Orchard Halliwell

-2. The "We are hiring" blog reveals the email id pattern "JD@anthem.com"
+2. The "We are hiring" blog reveals the email id pattern "JD@anthem.com" for the "company".
 3. it reveals a hiiden link in headers : http://10.10.36.112/rsd/1073 which opens a big can of worms of it's own!!!
 4. The poem is important!
-It is called "Solomon Grundy" :) do what you want with this.
+It is a nursery rhyme called "Solomon Grundy" :-) do what you want with this.
 <br>
 So we did manage to find 3/4 flags by just plain enumeration and inspection of the page.
 For the last one, it's hard but you the power of meta !